Saurabhsawant77/food-delivery-application/README.md

 ## ✨ Features

+- **🍽️ Restaurant Listing**: Browse a list of available restaurants.
+- **📜 Menu Viewing**: View the menu items for each restaurant.
+- **🛒 Cart Functionality**: Add items to the cart, update quantities, and remove items.
+- **📦 Order Placement**: Place orders with a summary of the items in the cart.
 - **📱 Responsive Design**: Ensuring a seamless experience across devices.
 - **⚡ Dynamic Content**: Leveraging React for interactive user interfaces.
 - **🎨 Utility-First Styling**: Using Tailwind CSS for rapid and efficient styling.